KLinh62/WCM-Test/Part2-Sales Analysis/Question1s/sales-analysis-report.md

 * Assumption 1: The cost of goods sold and revenue data were missing for some SKUs - this was imputated using the averages of the same SKUs.
 The revenue and cost of goods varied over time, so we took the averages to have the suitable estimation of the missing information.

 * Assumption 2: Because about 0.36% of the revenue and quantity columns contained non-sensical values (zero), these were exclued from the analysis.

+* Assumption 3: The list of 10 representative SKUs was selected based on satisfying 3 criteria: i) belonged to A-Class, ii) topped in sales contribution, and iii) had positive profit margins.

-* Assumption 3:  When creating the list of 10 representative SKUs, I *did not include items with negative gross profit margins* (regardless of which ABC Class they belonged to).
+* Assumption 4:  When creating the list of 10 representative SKUs, I *did not include items with negative gross profit margins* (regardless of which ABC Class they belonged to).
 Since I did not know the root cause of the negative margins in some A-class items, doing this would help to safely eliminate items with potential problems from the list of representative SKUs.